 Waqaa!
-Orutsararmiut Native Council (ONC) Social Services continually works in partnership with local agencies to encourage healthy families.
-Our main goal is to ensure the health and wellbeing of ONC’s Tribal members.
-Through challenges we face, our commitment to this work remains the same.
+Orutsararmiut Native Council (ONC) Social Services Department continually works in partnership with local agencies to encourage healthy and safe families.
+Our main goal is to ensure the health and well-being of ONC’s Tribal Members.
+Through the challenges we face, our commitment to this work remains tireless.
 Social Services would like to thank our community for your continued support.
-If you have any questions about our programs, please contact Social Services Director, Sophie Jenkins at 543-2608.
+If you have any questions about our programs, please contact Social Services Director, Sophie Jenkins at 907-543-2608.

-Here is the following staff and programs in which they serve:
+Here are the following staff and programs which they serve:

-Gertrude Peter is our ICWA Advocate and has the most case load.
-We currently have 57 tribally enrolled children in custody with the State Office of Children’s Services.
+Karen Thompson is our ICWA Advocate.
+We currently have 57 Tribal Members enrolled children in custody with the State Office of Children’s Services.

 We hope to continue bettering our partnership with the State Office of Children’s Services.
-In the last two months they have not notified ONC ICWA of new investigations on tribal members which they are required to do so.
-Every tribal member has a right to have an ICWA Advocate present during an initial investigation.
+Every tribal member has the right to have an ICWA Advocate present during an initial investigation.
 For more information, please contact Sophie Jenkins, S.S.
 Director at 543-2608.

 Rural Child Welfare:

-Emma Smith is ONC’s Rural Child Welfare Worker.
+Andrew Jasper ad Sarah Jasper are ONC’s Rural Child Welfare Workers.
 We partner with the State of Alaska, Department of Health and Social Services, Office of Children Services to help monitor their In-Home cases without custody.
-They each carry a caseload of five cases located in Bethel and the Kuskokwim delta.
+They each carry a caseload of five cases located in Bethel and the Kuskokwim-Delta.